Copper Mountain Resort Snowboarding

 The 20th most popular snowboarding destination in Colorado.

-West of Denver, the Copper Mountain ski area has 140 runs spread over 2,465 acres that are served by 23 lifts with a maximum vertical descent of 2,600 feet.
-The Copper Mountain ski area is well-known by snowboarders for some of the best freeriding in Summit County.
+West of Denver, the Copper Mountain ski area has 142 runs spread over 2,490 acres that are served by 24 lifts with a maximum vertical descent of 2,738 feet.
+With over 300 inches of snowfall annually, the Copper Mountain ski area is well-known by snowboarders for some of the best freeriding in Summit County.

 On a pow day, head up the Storm King Lift and head down into Spaulding Bowl for 1,000 feet of 45 degree chutes and mini cliff bands.

-Copper Mountain Resort is well known for its extensive terrain park options with over 70 park features.
+Copper Mountain Resort is well known to freestyle snowboarders for its extensive terrain park options with 70+ park features spread over 48 acres.
 The Central Park terrain park has a unique urban-style setup worth checking out.
-In addition, the ski area has one of the top-rated Superpipes in the US.
+In addition, the ski area has one of the top-rated 22 foot wide superpipes in the US.

-Copper Mountain Resort is located 75 miles (121 kilometers) west of Denver and 20 miles (32 kilometers) east of Vail off Interstate 70 at Exit #195, easily accessible from both the Denver International Airport and Eagle County Airport.
+Copper Mountain Resort is located 75 miles (121 kilometers) west of Denver (2.5 hours) and 20 miles (32 kilometers) east of Vail off Interstate 70 at Exit #195.
+It is easily accessible from both the Denver International Airport and Eagle County Airport.

 Overall, Copper Mountain Resort is the 20th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
 Several of the better snowboarding resorts are nearby Copper Mountain Resort including Arapahoe Basin Ski Area, Breckenridge Ski Resort, Loveland Ski Area, Winter Park Resort, Keystone Mountain Resort and Eldora Mountain Resort.